Hey Google! How Can I Make Friends?

 Let’s face it, one of the struggles of today is making friends as adults.
 Not only is this from personal experience but it is also one of the main burdens of the millennial generation.

 Not to mention that a survey conducted by YouGov suggested that the millennial generation is in fact the loneliest.
 (See my blog post "Millennials - The Loneliest Generation")

 To Make Friends You Need Spend Time Around People

 Despite yearning to connect, we millennials are okay with isolating ourselves.
 We just do it without realizing it.

 Have you ever been with a group of people where instead of talking to each other face-to-face, they are on their phones looking through social media?

 Have you ever been on an elevator full of people who are just too busy to acknowledge you or anyone else’s existence?

-“If you look busy you avoid eye contact and avoid awkward conversations with people” is what I always tell myself.
+“If you look busy, you will avoid eye contact, and you will avoid awkward conversations with people” is what I've always told myself.